Heterogeneous Multi-task Learning with Expert Diversity: Introduction

 The multi-gate mixture-of-experts with exclusivity (MMoEEx) model is a new mixture-of-experts (MMoE) approach to MTL that boosts the generalization performance of traditional MMoE via two key contributions: \begin{itemize} \item The experts in traditional MMoE are homogeneous, which limits the diversity of the learned representations.
 Inspired by ensemble learning, we improve the generalization of traditional MMoE by inducing diversity among experts.
 We introduce novel exclusion and exclusivity conditions, under which some experts only contribute to some tasks, while other experts are shared among all tasks. \item We introduce a two-step task balancing optimization at the gradient level inspired by MAML\cite{finn2017model}.
 This enables MMoEEx to support the learning of unbalanced heterogeneous tasks, in which some tasks may be more susceptible to overfitting, more challenging to learn, or operate at different loss scales. \end{itemize}

-We start our experiments by exploring how MMoEEx behaves in the UCI Census-income dataset \cite{ma2018modeling,dua2019uci}, a standard MTL benchmark dataset for low cardinality tasks.
+We validate our proposed method with a broad set of experiments.
+First, we explored how MMoEEx behaves in the UCI Census-income dataset \cite{ma2018modeling,dua2019uci}, a standard MTL benchmark dataset for low cardinality tasks.
 We compare it with several state-of-the-art multi-task models and show that our technique outperforms the other approaches.

-We further evaluated the performance of MMoEEx on two medical and biological benchmark datasets.
-Medical Information Mart for Intensive Care (MIMIC-III) \cite{johnson2016mimic, harutyunyan2019multitask} is a heterogeneous time series multi-task learning dataset.
+Then, we evaluated the performance of MMoEEx on two medical and biological benchmark datasets.
+The Medical Information Mart for Intensive Care (MIMIC-III) \cite{johnson2016mimic, harutyunyan2019multitask} is a heterogeneous time series multi-task learning dataset.
 The mixture of multi-label and single-label temporal tasks with non-temporal binary classification makes this dataset ideal to benchmark our approach.
-The large scale and high task imbalance characteristics of the dataset also provide a scenario to exploit the robustness of our approach to competing tasks.
-We observe significant improvements in the AUC metrics against all compared approaches, especially the MMoE \cite{ma2018modeling} technique.

-PubChem BioAssay (PCBA) \cite{wang2017pubchem, liu2019loss} is a non-temporal homogeneous (only binary classification) high task cardinality dataset.
-PCBA is less challenging than the MIMIC-III but is the only available dataset with more than a hundred tasks, thus able to better benchmark scalability and negative transfer aspects of MTL approaches.
-Our results confirm the effectiveness of MMoEEx on large task cardinality datasets and show that our approach has performance on par with the current state-of-the-art.
+The dataset's large-scale and high task imbalance characteristics also provide a scenario to exploit the robustness of our approach to competing tasks.
+We observed significant improvements in the AUC metrics against all compared approaches, especially the MMoE \cite{ma2018modeling} technique.
+Finally, we validated MMoEEx on the PubChem BioAssay (PCBA) \cite{wang2017pubchem, liu2019loss} dataset.
+PCBA is a non-temporal homogeneous (only binary classification) high task cardinality dataset.
+While its tasks are less challenging than the MIMIC-III, it contains more than a hundred tasks.
+Thus, we adopt this dataset to benchmark the scalability and negative transfer aspects of MTL approaches.
+After exploring all these settings, our results confirmed the effectiveness of MMoEEx and showed that our approach has performance on par with the current state-of-the-art.